persalteas/RNANet/README.md

 # What is RNANet ?
 RNANet is a multiscale dataset of non-coding RNA structures, including sequences, secondary structures, non-canonical interactions, 3D geometrical descriptors, and sequence homology.

-It is available in machine-learning ready formats like CSV files per chain or an SQL database.
+It is available in machine-learning ready formats like CSV files (one per RNA chain) or as a SQL database.

-Most interestingly, nucleotides have been renumered in a standardized way, and the 3D chains have been re-aligned with homologous sequences from the [Rfam](https://rfam.org/) database.
+Most interestingly, nucleotides have been renumered in a standardized way, and the 3D chains have been re-aligned with homologous sequences and covariance models from the [Rfam](https://rfam.org/) database.

 ## Methodology